-- A shift in financial responsibilities for O&M of inland waterways from the federal government to the states of users as has been proposed would seriously affect the viability of the Tenn-Tom.
-Over \$27 million of federal funding is required each year to maintain the Tenn-Tom Waterway. - The South, including the Tenn-Tom area, will continue to be unfairly affected by the federal listing of species for protection until the Congress reforms the Endangered Species Act to stop these abuses.
+• A shift in financial responsibilities for O&M of inland waterways from the federal government to the states of users as has been proposed would seriously affect the viability of the Tenn-Tom.
+Over \$30 million of federal funding is required each year to maintain the Tenn-Tom Waterway.